CCC-Attestation/attested-tls-poc/format-definitions/parsec-key-evidence-tpm.md

 ## Verification procedure

-Given the verification procedure inputs `attStmt` and `relyingPartyNonce`, the verification procedure is as follows:
+Given the verification procedure inputs `parsecTpmKeyStmtFormat` and `relyingPartyNonce`, the verification procedure is as follows:

-- Verify that `attStmt` is valid CBOR conforming to the syntax defined above and perform CBOR decoding on it to extract the contained fields.
+- Verify that `parsecTpmKeyStmtFormat` is valid CBOR conforming to the syntax defined above and perform CBOR decoding on it to extract the contained fields.
 - Verify that `kid` identifies an endorsed key.
 - Verify that the signing algorithm defined in `sig` is consistent with the key identified by `kid`.